jakkra/ConnectFour/README.md

 ConnectFour
 =======
-Android app used to search for journeys with Skånetrafiken.
+Simple four in a row Android app.

 Play store link  : https://play.google.com/store/apps/details?id=se.jakobkrantz.connectfour.app

 ![Home](images/in_game.png)

 ## The game
-Simple four in a row Android app.
 You win when four tiles of the same color are connected, either diagonal, horizon or vertical.